denilsonsa/denilsonsa.github.io/_posts/2007-10-26-first-contact-with-atmega8-microcontroller-part-2.markdown

 Yet another disadvantage is the difficulty to build this dongle without buying the kit.
 You must buy two chips and a [PCB][] or a [stripboard][] and solder everything together.
 The buffer chip should be easy to find (but I don't know if it really is).
 The ATTINY2313-20PU chip, however, might not be so easy.
 I found ATmega8 and ATmega16 at [Cerne-Tec](http://www.cerne-tec.com.br/) (which is located in Rio de Janeiro, where I live), but only these two models are sold there, they don't sell ATtiny.
 Probably I can replace the ATtiny with ATmega, but it will probably make the project a bit more expensive.
 Finally, whenever you get the microcontroller, you still need to program it with the USBtinyISP firmware, but how? (the “chicken & egg” problem) Well, you can use someone else's programmer, or you can just use a serial or parallel programmer.
 But, in the latter case, why don't you just use that programmer for everything else?

-**Update at 2008-01-03:** I've just found another USB ISP programmer.
+**Update on 2008-01-03:** I've just found another USB ISP programmer.
 It's called [USBasp](http://www.fischl.de/usbasp/) ([Wayback Machine](http://web.archive.org/web/20080105030005/http://www.fischl.de/usbasp/)). _“It simply consists of an ATMega48 or an ATMega8 and a couple of passive components.
 The programmer uses a firmware-only USB driver, no special USB controller is needed.”_ After reading this, I've changed my mind.
 If I ever need to use an AVR programmer on a PC without parallel port, I will build this one.

 I've read at [a page with instructions about USBasp](http://www.scienceprog.com/building-and-installing-usbasp-usb-programmer-of-avr-microcontrollers/) ([Wayback Machine](http://web.archive.org/web/20080103013932/http://www.scienceprog.com/building-and-installing-usbasp-usb-programmer-of-avr-microcontrollers/)) that you should connect the programmer to a port on the computer, avoiding [USB hubs](http://en.wikipedia.org/wiki/USB_hub).
 I'm not sure if this is the case of other USB programmers, but since nowadays computers fortunately have many USB ports, I hope this won't be a problem.

-**Update at 2011-08-10:** I've bought a USBasp, and I've also built one on a breadboard.
+**Update on 2011-08-10:** I've bought a USBasp, and I've also built one on a breadboard.
 Everything is described in detail at [part 2.1][].

 ## Other links